garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Dependent vs Explanatory Variable.md

 - use words like correlated, predict,..
 - NOT leads to

-#qiHow do we predict that?
+#compsci361questions How do we predict that?
 - Transforming it into a [[classification]] problem
 	- numeric values $\rightarrow$ categorical values [[Handling Numerical Labels]]